 The bubbling volcano problem

 I shared my problem above with overfilling this tart while I was testing the recipe.
-But even after cutting back the amount of filling, I still had some issues with the fruit mixture bubbling and spilling over the edges, as well as pulling in some of the delicious crumb topping.
+But even after cutting back the amount of filling, I still had some issues with the fruit mixture bubbling and spilling over the edges and some of the delicious crumb topping sinking into the batter.
 I solved that problem by doing these two things: First - allowing the sliced plums to drain a bit on some paper towels and: Second - baking the tart for 30 minutes before adding the crumb topping.
 Both problems solved!